Last Modified: May 24, 2014

 Another problem area is the connection where the whip screws in.
 Even when short whips are used, this connection is the one that receives the most stress.
 If you're experiencing some intermittent receive, this is the first place to look.
 If you use a quick disconnect for the whip, you should use one that is not spring loaded.
 One of the best ones come from Breedlove Machine Shop.
 They also make a combination fold over/QD that is quite clever in design.

 A few additional comments about the SDA-100.
 For the money, it is a fair performer.
-Except for the pop rivets holding in motor assembly, it appears well constructed.
+Except for the pop rivets holding in the motor assembly, it appears well constructed.
 It does have a couple of drawbacks.
 The antenna's base plug accepts a one inch pipe thread, which is a better mounting method than the U-bracket some similar antennas use.
 However, this fact leads some folks to mount the antenna atop a long pipe stub which adds a lot of ground loss, and makes matching difficult.
 Lastly, as pointed out above, the methodology used to secure the matching coil isn't all that great.
 If you experience matching and tuning problems, this is the first place to look!

 Loose Coax Connections